Jiaguang-NEU/EFTNet/README.md

 This repo is mainly built based on [MSANet](https://github.com/AIVResearch/MSANet), [PFENet](https://github.com/dvlab-research/PFENet), and [BAM](https://github.com/chunbolang/BAM).
 Thanks for their great work!

 ````
-This paper is currently undergoing second review by the Applied Intelligence journal
+This paper is currently being reviewed by the Applied Intelligence journal